brechtvdv/model-templates/README.md

 ex:Shape#Verkeersteken a sh:NodeShape;
   sh:targetClass oslo:Verkeersteken ;
   oslo:heeftVerkeersbordconcept ex:VerkeerstekenConcept ; # how it is done in OSLO
-  ex:targetCanHaveConcept ex:VerkeerstekenConcept . # how we generalize this
+  ex:targetHasConcept ex:VerkeerstekenConcept . # how we generalize this

 # General description how Verkeersteken can be described
 ex:VerkeerstekenConcept a oslo:Verkeersbordconcept, ex:Concept ;